Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Separating test data generation from test logic makes tests more maintainable
 - Systematic approach to fixing tests (understand implementation, understand test, fix mismatch) is more efficient than trial and error
 - When fixing tests, focus on making the implementation match the test expectations rather than changing tests
+- Testing complex financial calculations requires careful validation of edge cases
+- Mocking complex objects like DataFrames requires careful consideration of method calls and return values

+## Caching Insights

+- Implementing both memory and disk caching provides a balance of speed and persistence
+- LRU (Least Recently Used) cache eviction strategy balances memory usage and performance
+- Time-based cache expiration ensures data freshness while maintaining performance benefits
+- Cache invalidation strategies are crucial for maintaining data consistency
+- Cache statistics help monitor cache performance and identify optimization opportunities
+- Proper error handling in cache operations prevents cascading failures
+- Using a singleton pattern for cache managers ensures consistent cache access across the application

+## Technical Indicator Insights

+- RSI (Relative Strength Index) is effective for identifying overbought/oversold conditions
+- Bollinger Bands help identify volatility breakouts and potential reversal points
+- Combining RSI with Bollinger Bands provides more reliable signals than either indicator alone
+- Signal strength metrics help determine confidence in trading signals
+- Proper handling of NaN values is crucial when calculating technical indicators
+- Vectorized operations in pandas are much faster than iterative approaches for calculating indicators
+- Technical indicators often require sufficient historical data to be meaningful (e.g., RSI needs at least period+1 data points)
+- Different indicators work better in different market conditions (trending vs ranging)

+## Configuration Management

+- Configuration loading should handle different formats of the same data (e.g., string vs list for symbols).
+- When validating configurations, check for empty values in required fields, not just their presence.
+- For configuration tests, consider creating alternative test implementations when the expected behavior changes.
+- Configuration validation should include bounds checking for numerical parameters.
+- When working with different configuration formats, ensure consistent handling across the application.

+## Strategy Implementation

+- Strategies should validate parameters before applying them to avoid invalid states.
+- Handle cases where there is insufficient data for calculations by returning the original data without modifications.
+- Log warnings when encountering edge cases rather than failing silently.
+- Calculate and store the minimum required data points for a strategy to function correctly.
+- Implement proper parameter validation in the `set_parameters` method to ensure strategy integrity.

+## Error Handling

+- Use specific exception types for different error categories to make debugging easier.
+- Log detailed error messages with context to aid in troubleshooting.
+- Implement graceful fallbacks for non-critical errors to maintain system stability.
+- Validate inputs early to prevent cascading errors later in the processing pipeline.
+- Return meaningful error messages that guide the user toward a solution.

+## Test Compatibility

+- Tests should be adaptable to implementation changes without breaking.
+- When implementation behavior changes, consider creating alternative test files rather than modifying existing ones.
+- Use try/except blocks in tests to handle both old and new behaviors when necessary.
+- Document expected behavior changes in test docstrings to aid future developers.
+- Consider parameterized tests to cover multiple scenarios with similar test logic.